squeek502/ryanliptak.com/posts/rampsliding-engine-quirk.md

 }
 ```

-That is, if the player is moving up (velocity index 2 is the vertical component) at greater than 180 units, then the player is automatically considered in the air, and this overrides all other 'on ground' checks.
+That is, if the player is ever moving up at greater than 180 units (velocity index 2 is the vertical component), then the player is automatically considered 'in the air,' and this overrides all other 'on ground' checks.
 With this, if a player is colliding with a ramp such that their velocity along the ramp has a large enough vertical component, then they are considered in the air, and thus ground friction is simply not applied (specifically, `PM_AirMove` is called instead of `PM_GroundMove`).

 This creates two emergent conditions for rampsliding: